Activity and Scientific Director : Dr Nathalie Duchesne

 Pathology : Dr Michael Lagios

 Radio-Oncology : Dr Robert Kuske

 Surgery : Dr Arnie Purushotham

-Dr. Nathalie Duchesne has been working in breast imaging and intervention since 1996, and is now Head of Breast Imaging Division at Imagix Medical Network in Montreal as well as Breast radiologist at Hopital du Saint-Sacrement in Quebec city.
-She is Assistant Professor at the University of Toronto and at Universite Laval in Quebec City.
+Dr. Nathalie Duchesne has been working in breast imaging and intervention since 1996, is now Breast radiologist at Hopital du Saint-Sacrement in Quebec city.
+She is Academic Clinical Associate Professor at Universite Laval in Quebec City.